JacobLBaum/hark.ai/README.md

 ## API Integration

-This project includes setup for OpenAI API integration.
-To configure the API key:
+This project includes setup for multiple API integrations:

+### Perplexity API

+Used to generate the daily news podcast script with the Sonar Medium model:

 1. Copy the `.env.example` file to `.env`:
    ```bash
    cp .env.example .env
    ```

-2. Replace `your_openai_api_key_here` with your actual OpenAI API key in the `.env` file
+2. Replace `your_perplexity_api_key_here` with your actual Perplexity API key in the `.env` file

-3. Restart the development server if it's already running
+### ElevenLabs Text-to-Speech API

+Used to convert the news script to high-quality speech audio:

+1. In the same `.env` file, add your ElevenLabs API key as `VITE_ELEVENLABS_API_KEY`

+2. The "Read Aloud" button will use ElevenLabs to generate realistic speech audio

 **Important security notes:**
 - Never commit your `.env` file to version control